Skip to content

 Regular, gentle movement can also reduce migraine frequency.
 You don’t need to run a marathon; a daily walk or some light stretching can make a real difference.
 Similarly, practicing simple stress management techniques like mindfulness or deep breathing for just a few minutes each day can help calm your nervous system and prevent stress-related attacks.

-Track Your Progress and Adjust as You Go
+Step 3: Track Your Progress and Make Adjustments

 As you implement these new habits, it’s important to keep track of how you’re feeling.
 Does your head feel clearer on the days you take a walk?
 Are your migraines less intense when you’re consistently hydrated?
 This feedback loop is essential for refining your plan.
 Many people are surprised by how much these simple lifestyle shifts can improve their symptoms.